• Skip to primary navigation

 Instructions

-• Add some spray oil to a frying pan and add the mushrooms and rest of the garlic.
+• Add some spray oil to a frying pan and add 250 g Mixed mushrooms and 3 Garlic clove.
 Gently heat for 3-4 minutes until softened.

-• Put the garlic mushrooms on top of the pizza and add the torn basil and parmesan.
-Add some cracked black pepper and a pinch of sea salt and put in a preheated oven at 200C for 15-20 minutes until the dough has risen and is cooked through.
+• Put the garlic mushrooms on top of the pizza and add 20 g Fresh basil and 40 g Parmesan.
+Add some cracked black pepper and a pinch of sea salt and put into the oven for 15-20 minutes until the dough has risen and is cooked through.

 Nutritional Information